Persomatey/ProjectHolyShot/README.md

   - Made the following changes:
     - Fixed transparencies on the keyboard keys in the Controls menu
       - Did this by opening them in Photoshop, navigating to Image > Mode > RGB Color, saving, then reimporting
-    - Fixed bug where, if the player melees while reloading, the weapon will dissappear
+    - Fixed bug where, if the player melees while reloading, the weapon will disappear
       - Fixed this by making it so that the player can't melee while reloading
     - Edited the README to reflect the above changes